Pop0097/CCC/README.md

 # CCC

-My answers to the University of Waterloo CEMC CCC Senior questions.
+Answers to the University of Waterloo CEMC CCC Senior questions.

 ## Inspiration

-I want to improve my logic problem solving skills and work on my skills in C++ and Python.
+I wanted to improve my logic problem solving skills and work on my skills in C++ and Python.

 ## Reference for Contest